La-Cemeteries©

 1820 - 1824

 Thomas Bolling Robertson, the 3rd governor of Louisiana, was born and died in Virginia.
-His mother, supposedly, was a descendant of Pocahontas.
+His mother, Elizabeth Bolling, was a descendant of Pocahontas.
+His father was William Robertson.

-After statehood, he became a Louisiana congressman from 1812 to 1818.
 In late 1818 he was appointed attorney general of Louisiana.
-In 1829 he became governor after defeating Pierre Derbigny.
+In 1820 he became governor after defeating Pierre Derbigny.

 President Monroe appointed him District Judge of the United States during his term as governor causing his resignation as governor.

 This cemetery contains the remains of sixteen unknown confederate soldiers killed in the battle of Dry Creek on August 26-27, 1863.
 Gov. Robertson had been dead for about 35 years.
 The cemetery also has seventy stones marking the location of unknown persons.
-Gov. Robertson is not one of those.
+Gov. Robertson, fortunately, is not one of those.

 All Pictures Have Been Graciously Provided by